-During Q2 2020, the detailed design of the FICS field communication architecture for DERs #1, 5, 6, and 7 was completed.
-The design for the communications pathway from the Companies' SCADA system to the ANM Strata servers was also completed.
-Negotiations of contract language in the ANM Agreements for DERs #5-7 were continued during Q2 2020 and are ongoing.
-Detailed design regarding communications backhaul, cybersecurity, and integration of the ANM head-end system with NYSEG's Supervisory Control and Data Acquisition (SCADA) system continued for implementation at DER #1.
+During Q3 2020, the site acceptance test specifications for DERs #1, 5, 6, and 7 were created.
+The detailed design of the FICS field communication architecture for DERs #1, 5, 6, and 7 was finalized.
+The communications pathway from the Companies' SCADA system to the ANM Strata servers was built and configuration of the link between the two systems began.
+Negotiations of contract language in the ANM Agreements for DERs #5-7 were continued during Q3 2020 and are ongoing.
+The utility communications cabinet for DER #1 was shipped to the developer to be installed on site.